sev-step/sev-step-userland/README.md

 # SEV STEP Library
 This repo contains the userspace library of the SEV STEP framework.
 To use it, you also need to run the corresponding kernel.
-See the main SEV STEP repo to pull and build all required components.
+If you have not cloned this repo as a submodule of the `sev-step-meta` repo already, check out the manual there to setup the correct environment.

 # Features
-- **Page Granular Tracking:** Remove access rights from VM pages and observe the corresponding page faults.
+- **Interactive Page Granular Tracking:** Remove access rights from VM pages and observe the corresponding page faults.
 Upon a page fault, the VM is halted and the user space code is notified via a shared memory channel.
 The VM remains halted until the user space code finished processing the event.
 This allows the user space code to dynamically react to events, enabling is to implement complex attack logic.
-- **Single Stepping:** Interrupt the VM after every instruction.
+- **Interactive Single Stepping:** Interrupt the VM after every instruction.
 Like for page granular tracking the VM is paused and the user space code can react to events interactively.
-- **Cache Attacks:** Perform cache attacks from the Host against code running in the VM
+- **Interactive Cache Attacks:** Perform cache attacks from the Host against code running in the VM.
-- **Read Register Values:** Use the SEV Debug API to access the VM's encrypted register values
+- **Interactive Read Register Values:** Use the SEV Debug API to access the VM's encrypted register values

-All of these features

 # Component Overview